Feb 24, 2022

-Optimizing your website for search engines increases organic traffic to your online store.
+Optimizing your website for search engines increases organic traffic to your online store, which will have a significant impact on how much money you will make.
 In other words, SEO encourages search engines to display your website above other sites when people input a relevant query into the search bar.

-There are a few ways to make your website rank better on search engines organically.
-It is a strategy that requires time, but it’s worth the effort and the wait for the long-term results.
+There are a few ways to make your website rank better organically.
+It’s a strategy that requires time, but it’s worth the effort and the wait for the long-term results.

 Keyword Research and On-Page SEO

-Use an online tool like Google’s Keyword Planner or Moz’s Keyword Explorer to determine what terms your potential customers might be searching for.
-Make a list of these keywords and phrases and include them in the content on your website.
+Use an online tool like Google’s Keyword Planner to analyze your potential customers’ search queries.
+Then, make a list of these keywords and phrases and include them in the content on your website.

-When performing on-page SEO for your site, make sure not to overfill your content with keywords.
-Doing so could lower the quality of the content, leading to people leaving your website prematurely.
-Plus, Google ranks pages that overstuff keywords lower.
+When performing on-page SEO for your site, don’t overfill your content with keywords.
+Doing so only lowers the quality of the content, leading to people leaving your website prematurely.
+In addition, Google ranks pages that overstuff keywords lower.

-Instead, look at how the best-ranking websites on search engines use these keywords and use them as an inspiration to make your eCommerce store twice as good.
+Instead, look at how the best-ranking websites use these keywords.
+Then, take note of what they are doing right and what can be improved to make your eCommerce store twice as good.

 Optimize Your Site With Analytics

 Installing an analytics tool on your website is a great way to track how your store is performing.
-A tool like Google Analytics or Bitly can show you where your audience is coming from, who they are, and what products seem to spike most interest.
+For example, a tool like Google Analytics can show you where your audience is coming from, who they are, and what products seem to spike the most interest.

-It can also let you know which parts of your website lose the visitors’ interest and why some people never go through the checkout process.
-These metrics are called the KPI (key performance indicators), and we’ve listed the most important ones you should pay attention to below.
+These metrics are called the KPIs (key performance indicators), and we’ve listed the most important ones you should pay attention to below.

-These metrics can help you understand who you should target in your marketing campaigns and how to adapt your website for better conversions.
-For example, in some instances, including a different language and currency can double your conversion rate.
+Understand who visits your website by looking at the visitors’ demographic groups.
+This metric helps to understand who to target in marketing campaigns and how to adapt your website for better conversions.
+For example, include a different language and currency to suit your target market.

-Another function of an analytics tool is to display the amount of traffic to your online store and where it comes from.
-Knowing this can help you keep track of which traffic sources are the most effective and improve them further.
+Another function of an analytics tool is to display the amount of traffic to your online store and its source.
+Knowing this helps to keep track of which sales channels are the most effective.

 The critical traffic sources for eCommerce include: